 Instructions

 • Position one oven rack to the very bottom position and another to the middle position.
-Preheat the oven to 300°F. Grease a 12-count muffin tin with non stick spray.
+Preheat the oven to 300°F. Grease a 12-count muffin tin with cooking spray.
 Fill a 9×12-inch baking pan with 2 inches of very hot water and carefully place in the lowest position in the oven.
 This creates steam for even cooking and a custardy texture.

 • Add the eggs, cottage cheese, shredded cheese, salt, and pepper to a blender.
 Blend until smooth.